SillyCatto/project-altair/week2/ros_tasks/README.md

 # Solutions to ROS tasks for week2
 ---

-All the tasks are configured with their respective launch files.
+Each task are organized in their own catkin packages inside `src` All the tasks are configured with their respective launch files.

 ## Task 1